A call came from outside of his tent. It was Oreius, the centaur.

 “I’d be honored, your majesty.”
-Taking a seat on a cushion a few paces from Aslan’s throne, he jostled the bottle from the lion’s sight and leaned forward to hand him a finely etched crystal chalice in which he had already added two fingers worth of the golden liquid, three nicks of ice taken from the White Witch’s cell, and a tiny bit of baptismal-pure water from the Great River.
+Taking a seat on a cushion a few paces from Aslan’s throne, he jostled the bottle from the lion’s sight and leaned forward to hand him a finely etched crystal chalice, one into which he had already added two fingers worth of the golden liquid, three nicks of ice taken from the White Witch’s cell, and a tiny bit of baptismal-pure water from the Great River.

 “Your Scotch, my king.”

-“I asked for you to join me, and yet your hand is bare.”
+“I asked you to join me, yet your hand is bare.”
 Aslan motioned toward a cart of regal ware.
-“Take a glass and pour to your liking from the bottle behind your back.”
+“Take a glass and pour to your liking from the bottle hidden behind you.”

 “Ah, yes, um, I shall.”
 Turning quickly to keep the bottle hidden, Tumnus moved to the cart and poured a small portion—straight, no ice.

 Bending to smell Tumnus’ delivery, Aslan’s massive lungs pulled through his nasal passage something that caused him surprise.